 Fretboard Theory is a book that was birthed out of a great need.
-As a guitar instructor for many years, I noticed a disconnect between many of the guitar method books on the market and the goals of my average guitar student.
+As a guitar instructor for many years, I noticed a disconnect between many of the guitar method books on the market and the goals of my average guitar students.
 It seemed that most students were more interested in playing guitar than studying music, if that makes any sense.
 And they listened to popular music, mostly rock, not traditional stuff.
-Now, at the time, I was not only teaching forty lessons a week, but I was playing out three to five nights as well.
-I had an epiphany one day when I realized that the way music is traditional taught and the way modern guitarists actually play are not the same.
+Now, at the time, I was not only teaching forty lessons a week, but I was gigging three to five nights a week as well.
+I had an epiphany one day when I realized that the way music is traditionally taught and the way modern guitarists actually play are not the same.
 I had been teaching “by the book,” but playing in a different manner.
 Then it struck me, what if I taught my guitar students what was going on in my mind when I played instead of what I thought I was “supposed” to teach them?
-The result is that I focused solely on the guitar fretboard, teaching everything as shapes and patterns.
+I began to teach my students to focus on the guitar fretboard and visualize everything as shapes and patterns.
 Furthermore, I related everything to familiar songs by popular artists.
 Over time, the lesson plans became the book, Fretboard Theory.
 Later, a second book was written, Fretboard Theory Volume II, and DVD programs were made.
 Today, the video has been moved to a subscription-based members area where guitarists stream video instruction, download PDF e-books, tune into live webinars, connect with other players, get support, and more.

 Here’s a quick overview of what you learn in the first level of Fretboard Theory (learn about Volume II here).
-If you’re looking for practical, hands-on type information to help you understand music and navigate the fretboard like a pro, and you want to play popular styles of guitar music (like what you hear on Top 40 and classic rock radio stations), then this is the perfect book for you!
+If you’re looking for practical, hands-on type instruction to help you understand music and navigate the fretboard like a pro, and you want to play popular styles of guitar music (like what you hear on Top 40 and classic rock radio stations), then this is the perfect book for you!